fbpx Skip to main content

 4. Trim tabs: Use on trim tabs to prevent corrosion and maintain proper functionality, helping to optimize your boat’s performance and stability.

-5. Heat exchangers: Sacrificial anodes are used in heat exchangers to protect them from galvanic corrosion, ensuring efficient cooling of your boat’s engine and other systems.
+5. Heat exchangers: Zincs are used in heat exchangers to protect them from galvanic corrosion, ensuring efficient cooling of your boat’s engine and other systems.

 Preventative Maintenance: The Importance of Zinc Inspection and Replacement

 Regularly inspecting and replacing zincs is an essential part of preventative maintenance for boaters.
-Neglecting can lead to costly repairs and compromise the safety and integrity of the vessel.
-To ensure your sacrificial anodes are providing optimal protection:
+Neglect can lead to costly repairs and compromise the safety and integrity of the vessel.
+To ensure your zincs are providing optimal protection:

 1. Inspection: Check regularly for signs of corrosion and replace them when they are more than 50% corroded.
 Monitor the rate of corrosion to determine how often you should inspect your zincs.